 1. Once you have an Amazon account, it’s easy to create a Wish List.
-Just go to the far right of your screen and get started.
+Just go under ‘Account & Lists’ to get started.
 My default list is hidden.
 Here is where I save everything that strikes my fancy.

-2. I’ve also created a “Birthday or Occasion” account for most of the members of our family and our godchildren.
+2. I’ve also created a ‘Friends’ list for most of the members of our family and our godchildren.
 These accounts are all private, and under your Amazon account.
 Throughout the year, as I see items that I think would make great gifts, I add them to the appropriate lists.
-Then I set reminders for each person’s birthday, and sometimes feast day, so a week before each I get an email reminder.
-With Amazon Prime, that’s plenty of time (in theory) to order and ship a gift.

 3. When Christmas approaches, I scan through the kid’s gift lists, and add some items to another wish list that I share with family members who need suggestions.
 (This filters out some of my kids very wishful items.
 See next paragraph.
 A $300 scooter?
 I don’t think so.)
 With each item listing, you can make a note of quantity wanted, who it’s for and priority.
 (Cause someone is going to die if they don’t get an Easy Bake Oven this year.)